Who is GAP IN THE FENCE?

 As GAP IN THE FENCE she specialises in interdisciplinary creative collaborations.

 Frances has extensive experience in arts management and production in visual and performing arts sectors and is a published arts writer.
-She has worked in NGO and government arts sectors for over 25 years; in management, delivery and research roles in New South Wales, Victoria and Tasmania.
+She has worked in NGO/NFP and government arts sectors for 30 years (15 of them in Tasmania), in management, production and research roles in New South Wales, Victoria and Tasmania.

-Frances' experience includes: producer, director and co-writer of A Tasmanian Requiem, lead researcher for the Tasmanian Museum & Art Gallery exhibition John Glover & the Colonial Picturesque, administrator of the 5th Australian Sculpture Triennial, Public Affairs Officer for the Australia Council, Administrator at the Casula Powerhouse Arts Centre, curator of Rossmore Steel (the steel sculpture of Jan King & Paul Hopmeier) and Irene Briant: A Survey and initiator/project manager for the Casula Weaving Garden.
+Frances' experience includes: producer, director and co-writer of A Tasmanian Requiem, lead researcher for the Tasmanian Museum & Art Gallery exhibition John Glover & the Colonial Picturesque, Administrator of the 5th Australian Sculpture Triennial, Public Affairs Officer for the Australia Council, Administrator at the Casula Powerhouse Arts Centre, curator of Rossmore Steel (the sculpture of Jan King & Paul Hopmeier) and Irene Briant: A Survey and initiator/project manager for the Casula Weaving Garden.

 Frances is the former Artistic Director/CEO of GASP (Glenorchy Art & Sculpture Park).
 As Creative Producer at Salamanca Arts Centre she enabled The People's Library, Yoga Clowns of the Apocalypse, The Outsider, TohuVBohu, and produced the New Alchemists and Proof of Life exhibitions.
 For six years she coordinated The City of Hobart Art Prize for the Hobart City Council and worked in the Public Art and Cultural Development programs.
 She consulted for the Tasmanian Symphony Orchestra for its online Daily Dose program for NAIDOC week 2020.